instadw/instadwell-blog/_posts/2026-1-03-affordable-student-accommodation-in-pune.md

 ## The “Local Guardian” (LG) Reality

-Many Pune landlords—especially for girls’ PGs—require a Local Guardian (LG).
+Many Pune landlords especially for girls’ PGs require a Local Guardian (LG).

 What this means:
 A Pune resident must sign documents on your behalf.